jgable/gulp-cache/README.md

 > [Optional] How to determine if the resulting file was successful.

-- Must return a truthy value that is used to determine whether to cache the result of the task.
+- Must return a truthy value that is used to determine whether to cache the result of the task. `Promise` is supported.

 - Defaults to true, so any task results will be cached.